Workforce Trends: 85 Percent of Workers Have Side Hustles

 “The rising side gig movement has presented employers and employees with new challenges around how to balance interest in secondary jobs with productivity and performance – for both individuals and companies – at primary jobs,” Billing says.

-Forty percent of employers have gone as far as instituting formal policies around side gig involvement for employees, according to the survey.
+Forty percent of employers have gone as far as instituting formal policies around side gig involvement for employees, according to the jobs report.

 “The primary reason employers gave for side gig policies is a desire to keep employees focused on their work,” Billing explains.
 “While that may sound restrictive at first, the survey also found that employees themselves admit difficulties in balancing their various workloads.”